 The NSW Parliamentary Friends of Landcare (PFL) is a cross-party group of NSW Members of Parliament who have a common interest in demonstrating support for the goals of Landcare.

-On the evening it was a pleasure to meet with The Hon Troy Grant, who played a large part in bringing together the LLCI program, and to also meet with Mr Philip Donato.
+On the evening it was a pleasure to meet with The Hon Troy Grant, who played a large part in bringing together the LLCI program, and to also meet with Member for Orange, Mr Philip Donato.

 It will be a great privilege to be representing the Central West on the Landcare NSW Council over the next 12 months as the Central West Natural Resource Management Committee’s endorsed representative.
 It is important for our region to be represented at this level